This collection was created based upon work supported by NASA under award No. NNX16AE28A. Any opinions,

 Solar eclipses have captured the imagination, provoked fear, and changed the course of history.
 The August

-21, 2017 Total Solar Eclipse across America will be seen by millions on four continents.
-For some, it will be the
+21, 2017 Total Solar Eclipse across America was seen by millions on four continents.
+For some, it was the

 ● What would/does seeing an eclipse mean to you, using only 6 words.